In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction

-We performed a data pre-processing technique for two of the interpretable machine learning algorithms: RiskSLIM and Additive Stumps.
-This technique consists of transforming all original features into binary stumps (dummy variables) using Equation \ref{eq:stumps}.
-Pre-processing the features into stumps allows us to include nonlinear interactions between the features (e.g. age, criminal history) and labels.
+We performed a data preprocessing technique for two of the interpretable machine learning algorithms: RiskSLIM and Additive Stumps.
+This technique consists of transforming all original features into binary stumps using Equation \ref{eq:stumps}.
+Preprocessing the features into stumps allows us to include nonlinear interactions between the features (e.g. age, criminal history) and labels.
 It also allows us to visualize each Additive Stumps model as a set of monotonically increasing (or decreasing) curves.
 Formally, stumps are binary indicators, which are created by splitting features at pre-specified thresholds.
 For a feature $X^{(j)}$, and a set of threshold values $K \in \mathbb{R}$, we generate \textbf{decreasing stumps} $S_{k}^{(j)}$ for all $k \in K$ as follows:

 We can generate \textbf{increasing stumps} analogously by substituting $\geq$ for $\leq$ in the definition above.
 The rationale behind the naming convention is as follows.
-Linear models constructed from increasing (respectively, decreasing) stumps have the nice property that if one sums the contribution from all stumps corresponding to a fixed original feature (i.e., $f(X^{(j)}) = \sum\limits_{k \in K} c_k S_k^{(j)}$ for the feature $X^{(j)}$), and the coefficients $c_k$ are mostly non-negative \footnote{For decreasing (respectively increasing) stumps, if the coefficient for the largest (respectively smallest) stump is negative, the function $f$ will still be monotonic because the negative value will be subtracted from all values of the remaining stumps}, the resulting function $f(X^{(j)})$ is monotonically increasing (respectively decreasing), which is desirable for interpretability.
+Linear models constructed from increasing (respectively, decreasing) stumps have the nice property that if one sums the contribution from all stumps corresponding to a fixed original feature, i.e., $f(X^{(j)}) = \sum\limits_{k \in K} c_k S_k^{(j)}$ for the feature $X^{(j)}$, and the coefficients $c_k$ are mostly non-negative \footnote{For decreasing (respectively increasing) stumps, if the coefficient for the largest (respectively smallest) stump is negative, the function $f$ will still be monotonic because the negative value will be subtracted from all values of the remaining stumps}, the resulting function $f(X^{(j)})$ is monotonically increasing (respectively decreasing), which is desirable for interpretability.